BisonSchweizAG/jython/bison/README.md

 - deploy `jython-2.7.x.jar` (adjust the `Group ID` to `org.python`)
 - deploy `jython-2.7.x-sources.jar` (adjust the `Group ID` to `org.python`, set `Classifier` to `sources`)
 - deploy `jython-2.7.x-javadoc.jar` (adjust the `Group ID` to `org.python`, set `Classifier` to `javadoc`)
+- prepare for the next version by increasing the patch version in `build.gradle`

 # TODO
 - MANIFEST.MF does not contain -SNAPHSOT if it is a SNAPSHOT